Valeriana officinalis, Centranthus ruber. Family: Valerianaceae

 Valerian is a perennial plant.
 It has pink flowers.
 It grows in North America and Europe.
-The medicinal part is the fresh underground malodorous roots.
-It’s carefully Valerian root contains two categories of compounds.
-The both have sedative properties.
-These compounds include sesquiterpenes (valerenic acid) and iridoids triesters (valepotriates). root may lower blood pressure and relax muscles.
+The medicinal part is made from the fresh underground roots that have a strong Valerian root has 2 types of compounds.
+The both have sedative effects.
+These compounds include sesquiterpenes (valerenic acid) and iridoids triesters (valepotriates).
+Valerian root may lower blood pressure and relax muscles.
 But this has not been proven.
 Medically valid uses